Faheem798/Google-Map-Scraper/README.md

   Automatically accepts cookie pop-ups to ensure uninterrupted scraping.

 - **Smart Email Filtering:**
-  If no email is found or if the email is the default placeholder (`robert@broofa.com`), the script sets the email field to `N/A`.
+  If no email is found, the script sets the email field to `N/A`.

 - **Scrolling & Lazy Loading Support:**
   Automatically scrolls the results list to load additional entries.